Build your future and help shape your city by studying Real Estate at Ulster and become a confident and forward thinking professional.

 Are you interested in the buying, selling, valuation, management or development of real estate?
 If so, you should consider studying real estate at Ulster to acquire the skills needed to tackle real life problems and excel in a range of property roles.
 The real estate programme at Ulster has consistently been ranked in the top 5 in the 'Land and Property Management' subject discipline by the Complete University Guide as testimony of the quality and esteem that the programme is held in.

 The Real Estate programme has unique characteristics in meeting the needs of property professions at both national and international levels.
 The degree has a strong focus on valuation, appraisal, finance and property development set within a business and built environment context.
 It is an ideal starting point for those aspiring to become Chartered Surveyors or have careers with a real estate or built environment focus.
-Many graduates, after a period of work-based learning, progress to chartered membership status of a relevant professional institution.
+Many graduates, after a period of work-based learning, progress to chartered membership status of the Royal Institution of Chartered Surveyors (RICS).

 The Real Estate Programme offers you a diverse, exciting and challenging career in a growing business sector.
 It provides a skill set which involves meeting people, inspecting property and negotiating deals.
 Real estate professionals enjoy their work and the rewards it brings.
 A career in property provides numerous job opportunities that are varied and exciting including agency, development, valuation, investment, rating, and property consultancy.
 The profession is well respected, the lifestyle is flexible, rewarding and well remunerated.